The following are requirements for the Doctor of Philosophy in biological sciences at Western Michigan University.

-Elective courses allow each student to tailor additional course work to meet individual needs, and are selected from graduate level Biological Sciences or approved cognate courses with the advice and approval of the students dissertation committee and the Graduate Advisor.
+Elective courses allow you to tailor additional coursework to meet individual needs, and are selected from graduate level biological sciences or approved cognate courses with the advice and approval of your dissertation committee and the graduate advisor.

-Students must enroll in Colloquium (BIOS 6050) in three different semesters.
+Enroll in BIOS 6050: Colloquium during three different semesters.

-Doctoral students are provided mentored hands-on experience with the teaching of biological sciences by enrolling in four hours of SCI 6180, including a formal course and three Teaching Experiences.
+You are given mentored, hands-on experience with the teaching of biological sciences by enrolling in four hours of SCI 6180: Teaching and Learning in the College Science Classroom, which includes a formal course and three teaching experiences.

-Doctoral students are required to take 30 hours of research credit, including 15 hours of Independent Research (BIOS 7350) and 15 hours of Doctoral Dissertation (BIOS 7300).
-Research is conducted under the guidance of the students major advisor and dissertation committee.
+You are required to take 30 hours of research credit, including 15 hours of BIOS 7350: Independent Research and 15 hours of BIOS 7300: Doctoral Dissertation.
+Research is conducted under the guidance of your major advisor and dissertation committee.